Ahmedemad190/testing/README.md

 What are the 4 pillars of Agile?
 - Individuals over processes and tools: Agile teams value team collaboration and teamwork over working independently and doing things "by the book.”
+- Working software over comprehensive documentation: The software that Agile teams develop should work.
+Additional work, like documentation, is not as important as developing good software.
+- Customer collaboration over contract negotiation: Customers are extremely important within the Agile methodology.
+Agile teams allow customers to guide where the software should go.
+Therefore, customer collaboration is more important than the finer details of contract negotiation.
+- Responding to change over following a plan: One of the major benefits of Agile project management is that it allows teams to be flexible.
+This framework allows for teams to quickly shift strategies and workflows without derailing an entire project.

+# :warning: What are the 12 Agile principles?

+- Satisfy customers through early, continuous improvement and delivery.
+When customers receive new updates regularly, they're more likely to see the changes they want within the product.
+This leads to happier, more satisfied customers—and more recurring revenue.

+- Welcome changing requirements, even late in the project.
+The Agile framework is all about adaptability.
+In iterative processes like Agile, being inflexible causes more harm than good.

+- Deliver value frequently.
+Similar to principle #1, delivering value to your customers or stakeholders frequently makes it less likely for them to churn.

+- Break the silos of your projects.
+Collaboration is key in the Agile framework.
+The goal is for people to break out of their own individual projects and collaborate together more frequently.

+- Build projects around motivated individuals.
+Agile works best when teams are committed and actively working to achieve a goal.

+- The most effective way to communicate is face-to-face.
+If you’re working on a distributed team, spend time communicating in ways that involve face-to-face communication like Zoom calls.

+- Working software is the primary measure of progress.
+The most important thing that teams should strive for with the Agile framework is the product.
+The goal here is to prioritize functional software over everything else.

+- Maintain a sustainable working pace.
+Some aspects of Agile can be fast-paced, but it shouldn't be so fast that team members burn out.
+The goal is to maintain sustainability throughout the project.

+- Continuous excellence enhances agility.
+If the team develops excellent code in one sprint, they can continue to build off of it the next.
+Continually creating great work allows teams to move faster in the future.

+- Simplicity is essential.
+Sometimes the simplest solution is the best solution.
+Agile aims to not overcomplicate things and find simple answers to complex problems.

+- Self-organizing teams generate the most value.
+Similar to principle #5, proactive teams become valuable assets to the company as they strive to deliver value.

+- Regularly reflect and adjust your way of work to boost effectiveness.
+Retrospective meetings are a common Agile practice.
+It's a dedicated time for teams to look back and reflect on their performance and adapt their behaviors for the future.